Morocco Travel Tips For The Independent Woman

 • Get just any henna tattoo.
 Natural henna is a dark green or orange color and has a strong odor, while black henna is an odorless chemical that can cause burns and allergic reactions.
 Investigate before you let anyone apply it to your body!

 • Wear skimpy clothes away from the beach.
-If you do, be ready for harassment.
+If you do, be ready for undue attention.

 • Walk alone at night.
 Nuff said.

 • Look lost and scared.
 In Morocco and most anywhere, bullies go for the weaker link.
-You’ll feel better too.
+It’s time to pull out that self-assured look.

 • Leave your numbers behind.
 Make sure you know who to call in an emergency.